Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Our Testing Experience

-The Moon felt like the no-nonsense baseline of the lineup: I laid down and immediately noticed a flatter, more uniform support plane.
-On my back, it kept my hips from dipping; on my side, I needed a little more softness at the shoulder.
-Marcus liked that it stayed “level” when he shifted toward his stomach.
-Jamal could turn easily, but it didn’t give that cushy, slow-melt comfort.
+In our testing, Moon felt like the baseline of the lineup—flat, even, and predictable.
+On my back it kept my hips from dipping, and on my stomach it stayed steady.
+On my side, I could tell I wanted a bit more softness at the shoulder.
+Marcus liked that it stayed “level” when he shifted around, and Jamal found it easy to turn on because it doesn’t let you sink in much.

 What we liked